Understanding Carbon Credits

 What is an Energy Efficiency Certificate?

-In theory, EECs are analogous with carbon offset credits but are denoted in units of energy reductions rather than emission reductions.
-To be counted as an emission reduction an EEC project would need to satisfy the same quality criteria (e.g., additionality and accurate quantification) and assurance processes as a carbon offset project.
+In theory, EECs are analogous with carbon credits but are denoted in units of avoided energy consumption rather than avoided emissions.
+To be counted as an avoided emission an EEC project would need to satisfy the same quality criteria (e.g., additionality and accurate quantification) and assurance processes as a carbon crediting project.

 EECs are denoted in terms of MWh of energy savings.
-Therefore, they would have to be converted to metric tons of GHG emission reductions by analyzing the marginal impact of the underlying energy efficiency project on electricity generation emissions.
+Therefore, they would have to be converted to metric tons of avoided GHG emissions by analyzing the marginal impact of the underlying energy efficiency project on electricity generation emissions.

 Given the immaturity of the market for EECs and the lack of standardization of methods for these certificates, there is limited information about this option.